nitrogen-lang/nitrogen/docs/std/imported/test.ni.md

 particular assertion failed.
 The exception should be a clear explanation of how the assert failed.

-## run(desc: string, func: fn): nil
+## run(desc: string, func: fn[, cleanup: fn]): nil

 `run` represents a single test. `fn` is executed in a try block and the test will fail if an uncaught exception is bubbled up. `fn` is given a single argument which is an assertion module.
 The assertion module is the standard library assert package by default but can be changed by setting the `assertLib` variable above.
+After the test is completed, regardless of pass or fail, the cleanup function will be ran.

 Example: